niteshbagde/LR_delivery_time_task/README.md

 ### Flask App

-The Flask app consists of three nav tabs: prediction, model details, and data.
+The Flask app consists of three nav tabs: prediction, model details, and data details.
 Users can input their data via an HTML form and get the estimated delivery time.
 The model details tab provides information about the backend details of the model like accuracy and name.
 The data tab presents a Pandas profiling report.

 ## Quick Walkthrough

-The raw data contains 20 columns, including ID, delivery person details, restaurant and delivery location coordinates, order and pickup times, weather conditions, road traffic density, vehicle condition, type of order and vehicle, multiple deliveries, festival, city, and time taken.

 Unnecessary columns were removed via EDA & FE, and the following 15 columns represent the processed data: